Falestio/pojokoding-cli/README.md

 ## TODO

 - Auth
+    - how to do auth on CLI app?
-- Get latihan
+- Get practice
+    - where to store the directories?
+    - how to store the directories?
-- Test latihan
+- Test practice
+    - how to run test command from CLI app?
-- Submit latihan
+- Submit practice
-- Validasi jawaban
-- Handle jawaban benar
+    - how to do POST request with a proof that user completed the challange
+- Practice content management
+    - how can writer manage practice content effectively

 ## Security